miradesne/CarND-Vehicle-Detection/submission/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on scale 1.3 using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 I also use heat map to remove some false positive points.

+I also made sure that I normalized the features so none of them would dominate the others:
+![alt text][image10]

 Here are some example output images with heat maps: